stackhpc/ansible-lustre/README.md

   Therefore at present `group_vars/all.yml:ssk_flavor` should be set to `'null'` to disable this.

 - The "start lustre exporter" step of monitoring.yml sometimes gets stuck, can't work out why yet.
 Rerun the playbook (possibly several times) until past this.
+- When running projects.yml, nodemap configuration parameters will always show as changed, even if they actually aren't due to lustre CLI limitations.

 # Lustre networks
 There are essentially 3 aspects to be configured: